How To Talk To A Mate About Their Drinking

 Don’t use labels

 The professionals believe there are certain phrases and words that may trigger or anger a struggling friend.
-No one wants to be labelled an alcoholic, especially if they are in denial.
-It’s a sure fire way to start off on the back foot, so be careful with your words.
+No one wants to be labelled an “alcoholic”, especially if they are in denial.
+They probably don’t want to be told they “have a drinking problem”, either.
+Using the wrong words is a sure fire way to start off on the back foot, so be careful with what you say.

 Don’t go in demanding outcomes

-Sometimes tough love is needed but that doesn’t mean you approach the topic with judgement or a high and mighty attitude.
+Sometimes tough love is needed but that doesn’t mean you approach the topic with judgement or a superior attitude.
 The key is using supportive language that conveys empathy and concern.
 Adam advises against words like “should” which are demeaning and condescending.

 Arm yourself with knowledge

 Having as much information to hand is vital for the conversation.
 You can’t expect to know everything about the situation or what you are up against.
-Your friend probably doesn’t know the hows and why’s either, so going in with solid facts, takes the pressure off you trying to fix the issue.
+Your friend probably doesn’t know the how or why either, so going in with solid facts, takes the pressure off you trying to fix the issue.

-Remember your boundaries, remember you can’t fix them and above all know that there will be a long road ahead.
+Remember your boundaries, remember you can’t fix them and above all know that there will be a long road ahead, if they really do have a drinking problem.

 A published freelance writer from print to online, Katy’s passion is honest authentic writing.
 From the mundane experience to a sensational observation, Katy always finds a way to voice what she sees.
 Relatable and quirky, she writes with warmth and familiarity.
 She also loves lists, matching socks and edamame beans.
-You can find her on Twitter @whatktdidnextfw and Facebook.
+You can find her on Twitter @whatktdidnextfw.